jitendrasinghsankhwar/EmployeeTrackingSystem/Readme.md

 ## Design Document for Employee Tracking system
+ This Project keep track of employee swap-in swap-out details.
 ### Requirement :
 * Generate the employee login, logout data.
 * Employee can do multiple login and logout in a day